mistrmochov/magiskWaydroid/README.md

 # magiskWaydroid
-Small and quick scripts, that puts finished magisk files to waydroid directory.
+Small and quick script, that puts finished magisk files to waydroid directory.
 Fully working Magisk Delta!!
 Please kindly read everything here and follow insctructions, or It might not work properly!

 ![installedmagisk](https://magiskwaydroid.fra1.digitaloceanspaces.com/magiskimage.png)

 **Purpose of this script.**

- Use this scripts if the script from nitanmarcel doesn't work.
+ Use this script if the script from nitanmarcel doesn't work.
 This script copies "preinstalled" magisk to your waydroid directory.
 These files are generated from the script, that I mentioned before,I managed to rescue these files from my old HDD and I made script based on this so others can benefit.
  Note: With this script you get only one version of Magisk, which is Magisk Delta 26.3 (Not Kitsune Mask).
 Magisk Delta fully works and you can install all the sweet stuff and modules you want.